 - Represent publicly-traded technology company in connection with forensic investigation and SEC investigation relating to high-profile Solar Winds data security incident

 - Represented MIT in alleged retaliation litigation brought in federal court in Massachusetts under various state and federal statutes by a former MIT research scientist and obtained dismissal with prejudice

 - Trial counsel for independent directors of Granite Point Mortgage Trust, Inc., a public commercial mortgage REIT, in a confidential, binding arbitration relating to the termination of Granite Point’s external manager and internalization of its management function

-- Counsel to specialty pharmacy provider in federal court in Florida alleging FCA and Anti-Kickback Act violations relating to claims for reimbursement for compounded ophthalmic products.
+- On behalf of a specialty pharmacy provider, obtained dismissal of federal court action in Florida alleging False Claims Act and Anti-Kickback Act violations and whistleblower retaliation relating to claims for reimbursement for compounded ophthalmic products

 - Represented a prominent international private equity firm in post-closing litigation in Delaware Chancery Court in its capacity as shareholder representative of the former shareholders of Microban International, Ltd. against W.M.
 Barry & Company, Inc.